VincentWei/minigui-docs/programming-guide/MiniGUIProgGuidePart6Chapter19.md

-# `GridView` Control
+# Gridview Control

-`GridView` displays a series of data items (cells) in table form, and the contents of every cell are independent each other.
+Gridview displays a series of data items (cells) in table form, and the contents of every cell are independent each other.
 The contents of gridview header, including a column of header and a row of header, usually express the meanings of the column and the row.
 From the appearance, gridview is a rectangle box including header cells.
 You can adjust the height of the row and the width of the column in the gridview by dragging the header, and use the scrollbar to display the content, which was out of the display window.

-`GridView` is a convenient and effective tool, which can arrange and display the data item.
+Gridview is a convenient and effective tool, which can arrange and display the data item.
 It suits to deal with a great deal of datum with different attribute, such as experiment data or account table.

-You can call `CreateWindow` function and use the control name `CTRL_GRID` to create a `GridView`.
-Applications usually add, delete or operate the table items by sending messages to the `GridView`.
-Like other controls, `GridView` will not generate messages until it responds user clicking or other operations.
+You can call `CreateWindow` function and use the control name `CTRL_GRID` to create a Gridview.
+Applications usually add, delete or operate the table items by sending messages to the Gridview.
+Like other controls, Gridview will not generate messages until it responds user clicking or other operations.

 ## Styles of Gridview

-By default, `GridView` window only displays header and cell, and there is no border in the display region.
-When creating `GridView` with `CreateWindow` function, you can use window style `WS_BORDER` to add the border in it.
+By default, Gridview window only displays header and cell, and there is no border in the display region.
+When creating Gridview with `CreateWindow` function, you can use window style `WS_BORDER` to add the border in it.
 Otherwise, use window style `WS_VSCROLL` and `WS_HSCROLL` to add upright and horizontal scroll bars.
-It is convenient for using mouse to display all contents in the `GridView` by scrolling the bar.
+It is convenient for using mouse to display all contents in the Gridview by scrolling the bar.

-## Messages of `GridView`
+## Messages of Gridview

-When creating `GridView`, you can set a structure `GRIDVIEWDATA` and transfer this structure as a parameter.
+When creating Gridview, you can set a structure `GRIDVIEWDATA` and transfer this structure as a parameter.
 The definition of this structure and the meanings of every member are:

 ```cpp